grezeh/larva/README.md

  Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

- ps: lately vial have been giving errors, but locally still compiles fine. needs investigating (also, rgb is borked in current version- was experimental feature anyway)
+ ps: lately vial have been giving errors, but locally still compiles fine. needs investigating (also, rgb is borked in current version- was experimental feature anyway, cut in version 2.1-light) oktoberfest'22- open sause the thing! [now to need to make house in order, so noone brakes legs here. will upload simplified keymap later]